 \subsection{Attention schema}

-A {\em formal attention schema}\footnote{We include the word `formal' to distinguish this as a mathematical abstraction of the notion from AST.} for $(\A, F)$ is a connected open subspace $\A_\cS$ of $\A$ together with a map $\varphi_I$ from any (fixed or moving) stream of attention $o_I$ into $\A_\cS$.
-We denote the collection of these maps by $\varphi$.
+A {\em formal attention schema}\footnote{The word `formal' is to emphasise a mathematical abstraction of the notion from AST.} for $(\A, F)$ is a connected open subspace $\A_\cS$ of $\A$ together with a map $\varphi_I$ from any quotient (fixed or moving) stream of attention $o_I$ for $\A$ into $\A_\cS$.
+We denote the collection of the maps $\varphi_I$ (over all intervals $I$ and for a fixed $\A$) by $\varphi$.

-A first observation is that $\varphi_I$ always exists: if we simply let $\A_{\cS}$ consist of a single point $a$ in $\A$ and let $\varphi_I$ map each $x \in o_I$ to $x$, then $(A_{\cS}, \varphi)$ satisfies the property described; however, it does so in a highly trivial way.
-A slightly less trivial example, is to map each $o_I$ to a its own particular (distinct) point in $\A_{\cS}$; however, this still misses much of the detail of $o_I$, even when $o_t$ is frozen in the interval $I$.
+A simple but trivial attention schema is provided by selecting some fixed point $a \in \A_{\cS}$, and letting $\varphi$ map each point in $o_I$ (for all $I$) to $a$ in $\A_{\cS}$.
+A slightly less trivial example, would be to map each $o_I$ to its own particular (distinct) point in $\A_{\cS}$; however, this still misses much of the detail of $o_I$, even when $o_t$ is frozen in the interval $I$.
 To provide a formal attention schema for $(\A, F)$ that has greater representational detail we will say that $(\A_{\cS}, \varphi)$ is {\em complete} if $\varphi_{I}$ is injective for all time intervals $I$ of length up to some given (positive) duration $T$, otherwise, we say that $(\A_{\cS}, \varphi)$ is {\em incomplete} (the latter means that different streams of attention (up to duration $T$) cannot be distinguished, as they map to the same state in the attention schema).

-Note that we are not necessarily assuming (in a given mind) that each stream of attention $o_I$ is continually being encoded in in $\A_{\cS}$.
+Note that we are not necessarily assuming (in a given mind) that each stream of attention $o_I$ is continually being encoded in $\A_{\cS}$.
 Rather, completeness simply means that the attention schema is sufficiently detailed that it has the capability to do so over any (short but positive-length) interval, and in such a way that the encoding is faithful (i.e. injective).